-Item 7.01.
-Regulation FD Disclosure
+Item 7.01 Regulation FD Disclosure

-As previously reported, on November 29, 2011, AMR Corporation (the "Company") and certain of the Company's direct and indirect domestic subsidiaries, including American Airlines, Inc. and AMR Eagle Holding Corporation (collectively, the "Debtors"), filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code, in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
+As previously reported, on November 29, 2011, AMR Corporation ("AMR") and certain of AMR's direct and indirect domestic subsidiaries, including American Airlines, Inc. (the "Company") and AMR Eagle Holding Corporation (collectively, the "Debtors"), filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code, in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").

-On May 31, 2012, the Debtors filed their monthly operating report for the month ended April 30, 2012 (the "Monthly Operating Report") with the Bankruptcy Court.
+On June 26, 2012, the Debtors filed their monthly operating report for the month ended May 31, 2012 (the "Monthly Operating Report") with the Bankruptcy Court.
 The Monthly Operating Report is attached hereto as Exhibit 99.1 and is incorporated herein by reference.
 This current report (including the exhibit hereto or any information included therein) shall not be deemed an admission as to the materiality of any information required to be disclosed solely by reason of Regulation FD.